dymnz/ShitpostOnEthereum/README.md

 * Make sure `Select execution environment` is `Injected Web3`, which is Metamask

 #### 4. Deploy the contract
-Press 'Create' in the `Contract` tab, and Metamask should pop up.
+In `Contract` tab, press the pink 'Create' button, and Metamask should pop up.

+Send the transaction.

 *Metamask sets a high gas limit, you won't be spending that much, the example above cost ~200000gas*

 #### 5. Find the contract
-After the transaction is mined, go to etherscan.io and find your contract
+After the transaction is mined, go to etherscan.io and find your contract.

 tx example: https://etherscan.io/tx/0xc7f0b67cdded4e5767b626ac49a3b4ea4598ee20d2d01b25daf51a18fb6e2a56